LLNL/merlin/docs/examples/hello.md

         label  : WORLD.%%
 ```

+#### Block: `study`

 The final block to look at here is the `study` block, which contains the definitions of how to run each step in our workflow.

 Each step is denoted by a hyphen and must contain 3 keys: `name`, `description`, and `run`.
 The `name` and `description` keys always represent the name and description of the step.
 Here, the `run` key defines the command to run for this step, as well as any steps that this step depends on and the shell to use for running this step.

+When Merlin reads in this block, it will generate a directed acyclic graph (DAG) by interpreting which steps depend on which other steps.
+This will determine the order that steps are ran.

 ```yaml
 study: